tianmuw/Turtlebot_Sensor_Fusion/README.md

 # Turtlebot_Sensor_Fusion
 The Turtlebot4 Estimator is an object-oriented software package that estimates the linear velocity and traveled distance of a Turtlebot4 robot using data from an IMU, optical mouse sensor, and Marvelmind coordinate system.
-The package is implemented in both C++ and Python using the ROS2 framework.
+The package is implemented in Python using the ROS2 framework.

+# Environments
+TurtleBot 4 is the next-generation of the world’s most popular open source robotics platform for education and research, offering better computing power, better sensors and a world class user experience at an affordable price point.
+Currently the ros2 version has been updated to humble, Ubuntu22.04, and the turtlebot4 has added new namespace features.
+Our turtlebot4's namespace is yosemite.

 # Features
 The Turtlebot4 Estimator provides the following features: